Independence Cup (Albania)

 The Independence Cup (Kupa Pavarësia) is an annual friendly football tournament held in Albania on 28 November to commemorate Albanian Independence Day.
-The tournament took place in Vlorë between 2009 and 2015, in Tiranë in 2016 and in Korçë in 2017.
+The tournament took place in Vlorë between 2009 and 2015, in Tirana in 2016 and in Korçë in 2017.
 Clubs from Albania, Kosovo, North Macedonia and Montenegro have taken part in the tournament.
+Since the 2019 Albania earthquake the tournament has not been held anymore.